gengstrand/clojure-news-feed/README.md

 The same micro service news feed only this time written in DropWizard.

+### feed4

+The same micro service news feed only this time written in Node.js

 ### solr

 The supporting directory structure and configuration files needed to augment an instance of Solr to support keyword search capability for the news feed on outbound activity.